yahoo/HaloDB/README.md

 HaloDB is a fast, simple, embedded, persistent key-value storage engine written in Java.
 HaloDB is suitable for large datasets and IO bound workloads, and handles high throughput for _both_ reads and writes at submillisecond latencies.

-HaloDB was designed and developed as an embedded storage engine for a high-throughput, low latency distributed key-value database that powers Yahoo's DSP, and hence all its design choices and optimizations were primarily for this use case.
+HaloDB was written for a high-throughput, low latency distributed key-value database that powers Yahoo's DSP, and hence all its design choices and optimizations were primarily for this use case.

 Basic design principles employed in HaloDB were inspired by those of log-structured storage systems.
 Refer to this [document](https://github.com/yahoo/HaloDB/blob/master/docs/WhyHaloDB.md) for more details about the motivation for HaloDB and its inspirations.